foxglove/rosmsg-msgs-foxglove/README.md

-# rosmsg-msgs-foxglove
+# @foxglove/rosmsg-msgs-foxglove

+**NOTICE: This package is deprecated.
+It will be archived soon.
+Please use [@foxglove/schemas](https://github.com/foxglove/schemas) instead.**

-This library exports a map of ROS1 datatype string keys to [@foxglove/rosmsg](https://github.com/foxglove/rosmsg) `RosMsgDefinition` values for Foxglove ROS message definitions.
+> This library exports a map of ROS 1 datatype string keys to [@foxglove/message-definition](https://github.com/foxglove/message-definition) `MessageDefinition` values for Foxglove ROS message definitions.
 The message definitions include all dependent message definitions, similar to the output of the `gendeps --cat` command.

 [![npm version](https://img.shields.io/npm/v/@foxglove/rosmsg-msgs-foxglove.svg?style=flat)](https://www.npmjs.com/package/@foxglove/rosmsg-msgs-foxglove)